AndySrb/FarmAndCharm-FarmersDelight-KubeJS-Tweaks/README.md

 ## 🔧 Features
 - Enhanced crop & food interactions between **Farm And Charm** and **Farmer's Delight**.
-- Custom recipes to ensure better balance and synergy.
+- Fixing recipes to ensure better balance and synergy.
 - Tweaked loot tables, cooking mechanics, and farming behavior.
 - Additional quality-of-life improvements for a seamless experience.